Reading Time: 5 minutes

 In an ever-evolving new-age world of payment methods, digital wallets are stealing the spotlight.
 In this blog, we’ll walk you through different types of digital wallets that have revolutionized the way transactions are made.

 Digital wallets are substantially used in making cashless transactions such as online shopping, in-store purchases, paying bills, sending or receiving money, and others.
-Over the last few years, digital wallets have grown in popularity, attracting more users at a rapid rate.
+Over the last few years, digital wallets have grown in popularity, attracting more users at a rapid rate, and we all know the importance of digital wallets in today’s time very well.

 Mobile consumer purchases and P2P payments are fueling the global rise of mobile payment services.
 Statista predicts that in 2023, there will be 1.3 billion proximity mobile payment transactions users worldwide.